-The present organ is the largest surviving example of the work of Johann Snetzler.
-It was given to the College in 1765 by Horatio Mann (who had joined Peterhouse as a Fellow Commoner in 1760) and the College will again need to rely on the generosity of current Petreans to fund the restoration.
-The College is most grateful for the pledges and donations received so far which have given us the confidence to go ahead – but there is still a long way to go!
-If you are interested in making a donation, we would love to hear from you - please contact the Development Office.
+The Peterhouse organ is the largest surviving example of the work of Johann Snetzler.
+It was given to the College in 1765 by Horatio Mann (who had joined Peterhouse as a Fellow Commoner in 1760) and the College is most grateful for the generosity of current Petreans that has made this restoration possible.

 The chapel was consecrated in 1632 during the Mastership of Matthew Wren, and an organ was installed as early as 1635.
 As a centre of Laudian practice, music played a central role in chapel life from the outset.

-The challenge facing the College has been to preserve the Snetzler heritage while creating a versatile instrument to serve the musical and liturgical needs of the Chapel in the 21st century.
-Two of Europe’s most respected organ builders, Flentrop Orgelbouw and Orgelbau Klais, have collaborated on this design and we are confident that the resulting instrument will be of great aesthetic value and integrity as well as historical interest.https://www.flentrop.nl/nieuws.html
+The challenge that faced the College was to preserve the Snetzler heritage while creating a versatile instrument to serve the musical and liturgical needs of the Chapel in the 21st century.
+Two of Europe’s most respected organ builders, Flentrop Orgelbouw and Orgelbau Klais, have collaborated on the project and we are confident that the resulting instrument will be of great aesthetic value and integrity as well as historical interest.